ParsaBazrpash/HACKUTD-25/README.md

 Built with **Next.js 14 (App Router)**, **TypeScript**, **Tailwind + shadcn/ui**, and a deterministic JSON diff engine.

 ---
+## How to Run

+Please clone, open vitual env, install libs in requirements.txt then open nemotron folder and run main.py

+then go back to root directory and type npm install and npm run dev.

+enjoy!!!

+---

 ## 🔍 What it does